isene/hp-41_AMASTRO.ROM/README.md

 ## MCODE routines

 Several MCODE routines used by the RPN programs are included.
 They are taken from the CCD OS/X, APLHA and PANAME modules.
 The names of these functions have been changed from the original to avoid conflicts in case you have any of these original modules installed as well.
+Some of these functions are not used by the FOCAL programs, but they are used as subroutines for the needed MCODE functions - and thus they become freebies :-)

 ### KEYMENU